StarsandPlanets99/agentic_hackathon_procode/02-Running-Agents.md

 💭 Task 3:
 - Create an additional custom **AssistantAgent** with a unique system message.
   For example, add an AssistantAgent with this behavior:
   “Instruct the WebSurfer agent to try alternative product pages if a site returns no results.”

+  Try replacing the UserProxyAgent entirely with your custom AssistantAgent, to enable a more autonomous experience.

   You can read more about the AssistantAgent and different types of other agents here:
   🔗 [AutoGen Agent Guide](https://microsoft.github.io/autogen/stable/user-guide/agentchat-user-guide/tutorial/agents.html)